-Instructions are used to Read, Write (Erase and Program), and configure the SST25LF020A/040A.
+Instructions are used to Read, Write (Erase and Program), and configure the SST25VF512.
 The instruction bus cycles are 8 bits each for commands (Op Code), data, and addresses.
 Prior to executing any Byte-Program, Auto Address Increment (AAI) programming, Sector-Erase, Block-Erase, or Chip-Erase instructions, the Write-Enable (WREN) instruction must be executed first.
-The complete list of the instructions is provided in Table 6.
+The complete list of the instructions is provided in Table 5.
 All instructions are synchronized off a high to low transition of CE#.
 Inputs will be accepted on the rising edge of SCK starting with the most significant bit.
 CE# must be driven low before an instruction is entered and must be driven high after the last bit of the instruction has been shifted in (except for Read, Read-ID and Read-Status-Register instructions).
-Any low to high transition on CE#, before receiving the last bit of an instruction bus cycle, will terminate the instruction in progress and return the device to the standby mode.
-Instruction commands (Op Code), addresses, and data are all input from the most significant bit (MSB) first.
+Any low to high transition on CE#, before receiving the last bit of an instruction commands (Op Code), addresses, and data are all input from the most significant bit (MSB) first.